HarshPanchal01/Harsh-Portfolio/README.md

 ### Tech Stack
 - Static site powered by HTML5, modern CSS, and a touch of vanilla JavaScript.
-- Responsive layout optimized for desktop and mobile, using the Inter and JetBrains Mono font pairing.
+- Responsive layout optimized for desktop and mobile, using the Montserrat typeface from Google Fonts.
-- Scroll-triggered reveals and sticky navigation for a polished browsing experience.
+- Sticky navigation, icon links, and smooth scroll affordances for a polished browsing experience.

 ### Local Development
 1. Clone the repo and open the folder in your editor of choice.